 Although Szeged is known for its Paprika Wiki PagePaprika, Pick Szeged Wiki PagePick Salami and Szeged University Wiki PageUniversity (twinned with Cambridge Szeged SocietyCambridge University, UK) it is also known as a Cultural Hub and Tourist Destination - There are enough sights, attractions, events and leisure activities to visit and take part in, as listed below and throughout this website, to make Szeged an ideal place to set up a holiday home/tourist accommodation.

 Szeged sits on the river River Tisza Wiki PageTisza, which is a main river within Central Europe that flows through Ukraine, Romania, Hungary (Szeged) and Serbia.
 In 1879 the river flooded many parts of Szeged whereby the majority of the city had to be rebuilt due to the flood only leaving 265 or so buildings intact.
 These days Szeged is split into 'old Szeged' and 'new Szeged' where the buildings in 'new Szeged' are generally less than 40 years old.

-I am fortunate enough to have a Hungarian girlfriend who introduced me to Szeged, Kecskemét and Budapest (and their beer festivals!), as well as the Hungarian family and language, whereby I have since got to know a little more about the Hungarian culture and an insight into the different personalities of the Hungarian people.
+I am fortunate enough to have a Hungarian wife (then girlfriend) who introduced me to Szeged, Kecskemét and Budapest (and their beer festivals!), as well as the Hungarian family and language, whereby I have since got to know more about the Hungarian culture and an insight into the different personalities of the Hungarian people.

 The typical Hungarian spends all day wearing a fancy costume and clogs!